sallonoroff/sallonoroff.github.io/_posts/2010-03-16-how-to-get-a-refund-on-your-broken-xbox360.md

 **Note:** In this particular instance, while i was pleased with a refund, i was disappointed that ultimately the retailer has had to pay for Microsoft's shoddy hardware.
 The XBOX360 is riddled with faults and i believe the 3 year warranty MS offer for RROD and E74 problems should actually extend to all hardware issues.
 That would be fairer to the consumer and the retailer, and the &#8220;compensation&#8221; costs would hopefully encourage MS to put in a little more R&D and Quality Assurance in the first place.
 As it stands though, most XBOX gamers, desperate to play (and tied to MS with XBOX Live subscriptions and pre-paid Microsoft Points) give-in easily and either cough up for a repair or just go out an buy a brand new console.

 [^fn-xboxemail]: _xboxsup2@microsoft.com_, if you fancy giving it a try.

+[^fn-options]: Option 3 rather than Option 2, since i figured i'd be able to sell the peripherals and any bundled games from a brand new console in order to make it &#8220;cost&#8221; less than £90.

 [^fn-ourhero]: If you didn't bother to follow the link, it is someone's description of how they got a replacement XBOX360 from a retailer after his original developed a fault aged 13 months.